-4.1 The LD Pooled fund deficit was cleared at the end of 2014/15.
-The fund is therefore in balance at the start of the year and spend is expected to be in line with respective contributions from the Council and the CCG.
+4.1 The LD Pooled fund deficit was written down at the end of 2014/15.
+The fund is therefore in balance at the start of the year and is expected to underspend by £(0.500)m in 2015/16.
+This balance is being retained by the Council to offset the costs of the previous deficit.
+It is therefore included in the forecast outturn figures included in this report.